sourav739397/Login-Page-1030/README.md

     ```

 ### 5. Configure PHP Script
-Make sure the PHP script for processing the login form is connected to your database (if applicable).
-Update the database connection details in the PHP file (`db.php` or similar) if needed.
+Make sure the PHP script for processing the login form is connected to your database.
+Update the database connection details in the PHP file (`connect.php`) if you changed name of database.

 ### 6. Access the Project
-- Open a browser and navigate to `http://localhost/login-project` (replace `login-project` with the name of your project folder).
+- Open a browser and navigate to http://localhost/Login-Page-1030 (replace `Login-Page-1030` with the name of your project folder).
 - You should see the login page.

 ## Features